 What are GCMD/IDN Portals?

-Portals may be trademarked with the logo of an organization, while offering the full functionality of the GCMD search engine and tools.
+Portals may be branded with the logo of an organization, while offering the full functionality of the GCMD search engine and tools.

 Using a portal (of which content is a "virtual subset") is advantageous in that as metadata are added to the subset, they are also freely available from the GCMD's comprehensive search pages for scientists in other disciplines to access and use.